Getaway (Texas song)

 Getaway is a song by Scottish band Texas, released on 1 August 2005 as the first single from their seventh studio album, Red Book (2005).
 The song was successful, peaking at number six on the UK Singles Chart and becoming the band's 12th top-10 single.
-"Getaway" also debuted at number six in Denmark, becoming the band's highest-charting single there, but it fell off the chart the next week.
+"Getaway" also debuted at number six in Denmark, becoming the band's highest-charting single there.
 A free limited edition slip-case was made available by mail to house all three formats.